jcbgamboa/computational_linguistics/public/pages/w07_machine_learning2.md

 Gradient Descent:
 [https://www.youtube.com/watch?v=IHZwWFHWa-w&list=PLZHQObOWTQDNU6R1_67000Dx_ZCJB-3pi&index=2](https://www.youtube.com/watch?v=IHZwWFHWa-w&list=PLZHQObOWTQDNU6R1_67000Dx_ZCJB-3pi&index=2)

-I honestly suggest you to watch this both before and after my videos of this week.
-If you watch before, it will help you to build some "expectations" about the kinds of things you'll learn about (and it will help you A LOT with this week's topic).
-If you watch after, it will work as a super good example of how the things you learnt about are applied.
+I honestly suggest you to watch this both _before_ and _after_ my videos of this week.
+Watching before will help you to build some "expectations" about the kinds of things you'll learn about (and it will help you A LOT with this week's topic).
+Watching after will work as a super good example of how the things you learnt about are applied.

 Dataset Splits / Hyperparameters
 --------------------------------

+<iframe width="560" height="315" src="https://www.youtube.com/embed/HuImIpIk700" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-If you have difficulties understanding the first video of this week (on kNN and Dataset Splits), you might want to watch an alternative explanation: the Andrej Karpathy class on the topic.
+If you have difficulties understanding this video, you might want to watch an alternative explanation: the Andrej
+Karpathy class on the topic.
 It is a little more mathy, but it is really good, and the entire content of my video is also present there: